-- Teachers from The Weald School visit to provide lessons in specific subjects (eg science and mathematics) - The Y7 Head of Year/Headteacher from The Weald visit William Penn to meet the children and discuss their thoughts and concerns ahead of transfer (other receiving schools are welcomed) - Formal meeting between the Year 6 teacher and the Year 7 tutor of receiving secondary school. - Identified children (e.g. SEN) receive additional support before and after transition (incl. candidates additional visits) - Transfer of records to secondary school - Open evening held annually at The Weald school for parents of Year 6 pupils - Y6 children attend their prospective secondary school for a Transition Day during the summer term
+- The Y7 Head of Year/Headteacher from The Weald visit William Penn to meet the children and discuss their thoughts and concerns ahead of transfer (other receiving schools are welcomed) - Formal meeting between the Year 6 teacher and the Year 7 tutor of receiving secondary school. - Identified children (e.g. SEN) receive additional support before and after transition (incl. candidates additional visits) - Transfer of records to secondary school - Open evening held annually at The Weald school for parents of Year 6 pupils - Y6 children attend their prospective secondary school for a Transition Day during the summer term